open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 .. important:: These instructions assume you have already compiled the main application from source.
 If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.

-.. note:: The Rate Viewer plugin is currently not loading on Linux, due to an issue with the :code:`InteractivePlot` class.
-We're working to figure out what the issue is, but in the mean time you'll only be able to complete this tutorial on Windows and Mac.
+.. note:: On Linux, you'll need to make a small change to the GUI's source code to get the Rate Viewer plugin to work.
+Change line 208 of :code:`InteractivePlot.h` to :code:`class PLUGIN_API DrawComponent : public Component`.
+This change has been added to the **development** branch, and will be merged into the **main** branch soon.

 Creating a new plugin repository
 #################################